dav-leda/unsplash-images/README.md

 3. **Configure Unsplash API**
    - Copy `.env.example` to `.env`
-   - Get your API access key from [Unsplash Developers](https://unsplash.com/developers)
+   - Get your API Access Key from [Unsplash Developers](https://unsplash.com/developers)
-   - Add your access key to the `.env` file:
+   - Add your Access Key to the `.env` file:
      ```
      UNSPLASH_ACCESS_KEY=your_access_key_here
      ```